Opening balance - What is the opening balance?

 Opening balance sheet

-In case of an operating firm, the data in the opening balance sheet comes from the balance sheet prepared at the end of the previous accounting period; in case of a new firm, the opening balance sheet normally has only two accounts: cash on hand and capital contributed by the firm's founders.
+In case of an operating business, the data in the opening balance sheet comes from the balance sheet prepared at the end of the previous accounting period; in case of a new business, the opening balance sheet normally has only two accounts: cash on hand and capital contributed by the founders of the company.